Adz946/SEPM_A2/README.md

 ## Logging In

 ### Menu
-When the app loads, you will be greeted by the LogIn Screen, where you will have the following option, <br>
+When the app loads, you will be greeted by the LogIn Screen, <br>
 ---------- Log In ---------- <br>
 [1] Log In <br>
 [2] Register <br>